-AGENCY: Agricultural Marketing Service, USDA.
+AGENCY: Agricultural Marketing Service, USDA

-ACTION: Final rule.
+ACTION: Interim final rule with request for comments.

-SUMMARY: The Department of Agriculture (USDA) is adopting as a final rule, without change, an interim final rule which decreased the assessment rate established for the California Olive Committee (committee) for the 2008 and subsequent fiscal years from \$47.84 to \$15.60 per assessable ton of olives handled.
+SUMMARY: This rule decreases the assessment rate established for the California Olive Committee (committee) for the 2008 and subsequent fiscal years from \$47.84 to \$15.60 per assessable ton of olives handled.
 The committee locally administers the marketing order which regulates the handling of olives grown in California.
 Assessments upon olive handlers are used by the committee to fund reasonable and necessary expenses of the program.
 The fiscal year began January 1 and ends December 31.
 The assessment rate will remain in effect indefinitely unless modified, suspended, or terminated.